Newcastle's Shelvey in talks over Forest move

 Last updated on .From the section Newcastle

-Newcastle manager Eddie Howe says midfielder Jonjo Shelvey is speaking to Nottingham Forest over a January move.
+Newcastle midfielder Jonjo Shelvey is speaking to Nottingham Forest over a January move.

 Former England international Shelvey, 30, has made only three Premier League appearances this season and his contract expires in the summer.

-Howe said: "I definitely want to keep Jonjo.
+Newcastle manager Eddie Howe said: "I definitely want to keep Jonjo.
 I rate him very highly."

 But he added that it "would be very difficult to keep Jonjo, with where he wants his career to go".